-2020 brought with it new regulations concerning domestic sewerage treatment.
+2020 brought with it new regulations concerning domestic sewage treatment systems.
 Regulations now require treating all waste liquid so that it is safe and clean enough to filter back into the ground or a waterway system.

-Proseptic can provide these new sewerage treatment plants and help you with professional advice.
+Proseptic can provide these new domestic sewage treatment systems and help you with professional advice.
 It is not as complicated as you may think.
 However, you do need experts to come and check your present waste system, if you have already got a septic tank, to make sure it complies with new rules.

-Why do you need to install a sewerage treatment system?
+Why do you need to install a sewage treatment system?

 In the past installing a septic tank was the traditionally accepted environmentally friendly system of disposing of waste if you could not reach a mains sewer system.
 These consist of a tank sunk into the ground where the solids sink to the bottom and the liquid flows out into ‘soakaways’ and goes back into the ground.
 Many of these systems are now failing.

 Standard soakaway system

 Septic tanks alone are now not acceptable and are not the most efficient way of handling waste, New house builders today are installing a domestic sewerage treatment plant’.